alljoyn/extras-webdocs/docs/develop/run-sample-apps/notification/ios-osx.md

   ![][consumer-2]

+**NOTE:** Notifications may not be received immediately when the screen is locked.
+Push notifications are the only way to receive timely notifications on iOS.

 **NOTE:** To receive notifications in the app, either run the Notification service sample app as a Producer on the same device or on a different device, as detailed in